gudrunhe/secdec/README.md

 pySecDec should work under Python version 3.6 or newer on the usual Unix-like systems.

-The latest release can be installed from [PyPI](https://pypi.org/project/pySecDec/) by running:
+The latest release can be installed from [PyPI](https://pypi.org/project/pySecDec/) by first (optionally) upgrading [pip](https://pypi.org/project/pip/):

+    $ python3 -m pip install --user 'pip>=20.1'

+and then running:

-    $ pip3 install --user pySecDec
+    $ python3 -m pip install --user pySecDec

-To install the latest development version, run:
+To install the latest development version on the other hand, run:

     $ git clone https://github.com/gudrunhe/secdec secdec
     $ cd secdec
-    $ pip3 install --user .
+    $ python3 -m pip install --user .

 ## The geometric method and Normaliz